 The Planning Board held a public hearing on August 15, 2023, to gather resident input on the Growth Policy document and recommend adoption to the County Commission.
-The Commission held a public hearing on September 19, 2023 to consider the Planning Board's recommendation.
-The Commission voted on September 19, 2023 to formally adopt the Board's recommendation.
+The Commission held a public meeting on September 19, 2023, to consider the Planning Board's recommendation and gather additional community input.'
+And change the third sentence to read 'The Commission voted on October 12, 2023, to formally adopt the Custer County Growth Policy via resolution.